You Can Make Friends as an Adult

 Recent happiness research reveals that doing things that align with your values can bring deep life satisfaction.
 It’s also a genius way to bring more like-minded pals into your world.
-Getting to know people in a group that you want to join anyway—a biking group, a cooking class, the church choir, or a WW meeting—gives you a low-pressure and authentic connection.
+Getting to know people in a group that you want to join anyway—a biking group, a cooking class, the church choir, or a WW Wellness Workshop—gives you a low-pressure and authentic connection.
 “Since you already have something in common, friendships will evolve naturally over time,” says Dr. Biali Haas.

 2. Ask a wingman

 You know that pal who just naturally rocks at introducing people?
 By spending more time with those social- connector types, you’ll start to meet friends by osmosis.
 Be direct and let your friend know you appreciate these intros (“I’d really love to meet more people”).
 There’s nothing the wing person likes more than playing matchmaker.